Equity (law): Australia

-Scotland

-The courts of Scotland have never recognised a division between the normal common law and equity, and as such the Court of Session (the supreme civil court of Scotland) has exercised an equitable and inherent jurisdiction known as the nobile officium.
-The nobile officium enables the Court to provide a legal remedy where statute or the common law are silent, and to prevent mistakes in procedure or practice that would lead to injustice.
-The exercise of this power is limited by adherence to precedent, and when legislation or the common law already specify the relevant remedy.
-Thus, the Court cannot set aside a statutory power, but can deal with situations where the law is silent, or where there is an omission in statute.
-Such an omission is sometimes termed a casus improvisus.

 India

 In India the common law doctrine of equity had traditionally been followed even after it became independent in 1947.
 However, in 1963 the Specific Relief Act was passed by the Parliament of India following the recommendation of the Law Commission of India and repealing the earlier "Specific Relief Act" of 1877.
-Under the 1963 Act, most equitable concepts were codified and made statutory rights, thereby ending the discretionary role of the courts to grant equitable reliefs.
+Under the 1963 Act, most equitable concepts were codified and made statutory rights, thereby ending the discretionary role of the courts to grant equitable relief.
 The rights codified under the 1963 Act were as under: